realworldocaml/book/book/variables-and-functions/README.md

   position and the length.

 - When you want flexibility on the order in which arguments are passed.
-  Consider a function like `List.iter`, which takes two arguments. a function and a list of elements to call that function on.
+  Consider a function like `List.iter` which takes two arguments: a function and a list of elements to call that function on.
 A common pattern is to partially apply `List.iter` by giving it just the function, as in the following example from earlier in the chapter.